TanStack/query/README.md

 # Documentation

+> NOTE: These docs are written for the latest version of React Query.
+If you are looking for a previous version, please use the branch switcher to pick your version and view the old documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->